 Specific Florida Bright Futures Scholarship Requirements

-This chart outlines some of the most important requirements for the FAS and FMS programs:
+These chart bright futures changes 2019 outlines some of the most important requirements for the FAS and FMS programs:

 |SCHOLARSHIP||WEIGHTED GPA MINIMUM||ACT MINIMUM||SAT MINIMUM*||SERVICE HOURS|